What the GIF video → gif, the way creatives need it

 Why does converting take a few seconds?

 Because the entire encode runs in your browser.
 The tradeoff is privacy and zero upload time.
-Most clips finish in 5–30 seconds depending on length, resolution, and frame rate.
+Most clips finish in 5 to 30 seconds depending on length, resolution, and frame rate.

 Does it add a watermark?